pcouy/bird-whisperer/readme.md

 Bird seems to have taken actions to prevent this from working.
 I now get a `412 Precontition failed` whenever I try to make a bird chirp, from two different IP addresses.
 Please try and tell me if it still works for you.

+### Update Nov 5, 2019

+The birds seem to be chirping again

 ## Disclaimer

 To the best of my knowledge, there is no rate limiting whatsoever on the Bird API.
 However, [Bird's terms of service](https://www.bird.co/terms/) state the following :